ryjen/libcoda-db/README.md

 Benchmarking
 ============

 Here are some preliminary tests on sqlite (see tests/benchmarks).
-Slightly faster write performance but trades less read performance.

 	sqlite insert                              5000      406684 ns/op
 	sqlite select                              2000     1841120 ns/op